Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_analytics.md

 weight: 40
 date: 2021-08-12
 ---
-You can view detailed analytics for client service applications from their Analytics tab.
+You can view detailed analytics for client service applications from their Analytics view.
 You can also download analytics data to use in other programs.

-## Analytics tab for client services
+## Analytics menu for client services

-Click Overview - Apps - <_Client App_> - Analytics to navigate to the **Analytics** tab.
-The **Analytics** tab lets you view detailed analytics for each application.
-The **Analytics** tab contains several sub-tabs to view different metric categories and create event funnels and queries.
+Click Overview - Apps - <_Client App_> - Analytics to navigate to the **Analytics** menu.
+The **Analytics** view provides detailed analytics for each application.
+The **Analytics** menu contains several sub-views for different metric categories and to create queries.

 ![Analytics menu](/Images/analytics_tab.png)